animatlabs/animatlabs.github.io/_drafts/2027-03-29-ifc-parsing-xbim-csharp.md

 ## Rendering a Simple Floor Plan with SkiaSharp

-Here's where it gets visual -- let's extract wall outlines and render a 2D floor plan:
+This is where it gets visual: let's extract wall outlines and render a 2D floor plan:

 ```csharp
 using SkiaSharp;